 One thing that we noticed when the colors melted away is that the “S” from the Skittles floated to the top.
 However, the kids got excited and stirred up the colored water and broke up the floating letters before I could point them out.

 So today, we are repeating the Skittles experiment with M&Ms, except we are separating the colors into different containers to test which M&M color dissolves the faster and slowest.

 Yes, I did mean to arrange the glass bowls into the Olympic rings.
 The orange replaced the black ring since there are no black M&Ms in the bag.

 How to Get the “m” off an M&M Candy

 - Place one M&M of each color in individual containers.

-- Slowly pour enough water in each container to cover the M&Ms.
+- Slowly pour enough water into each container to cover the M&Ms.

 - Watch the colors dissolve off the M&Ms. Ask your child which color dissolves the fastest and slowest.

-- After the M&Ms sit in water for a bit, you’ll see the translucent shell and the letter “m” flat to the surface of the water.
+- After the M&Ms sit in water for a bit, you’ll see the translucent shell and the letter “m” float to the surface of the water.

 - Use your finger or eating utensils (I used a chopstick) to carefully lift up the “m.”